Advice about housing options for those with additional needs and who to talk to for support in Wiltshire.

 Having a home is not just about a roof over your head.
 You should feel safe whether with friends and family, or living alone.
 You should also have access to the checks and supports you need to know you are safe at home.

-For more information please visit: Being safe at home
+For more information visit Being safe at home